 What is Canyoning or Kloofing?

-Canyoning is a sport of travelling down a river situated in a canyon by a variety of means including scrambling, floating, swimming and abseiling, in South Africa it is called “kloofing’.
+Canyoning is a sport of traveling down a river situated in a canyon by a variety of means including scrambling, floating, swimming, and abseiling, in South Africa it is called “kloofing’.

-In our full day adventure we navigated through the river shallows in every possible awesome way, jumping of rocks, zip-lining, swimming through mountain pools and abseiling in and around waterfalls.
+In our full-day adventure, we navigated through the river shallows in every possible awesome way, jumping off rocks, zip-lining, swimming through mountain pools, and abseiling in and around waterfalls.
 Our professional and experienced guides made sure it was a fun and safe experience.

 Who would enjoy the AfriCanyon experience?

-This fun day is really for everybody.
-You can see safety is a priority for the well trained guides that prepare all equipment.
+This fun day is really for everybody, one of the most fun things to do in Plettenberg Bay.
+You can see safety is a priority for the well-trained guides that prepare all equipment.
 It is not super hardcore, but it is exciting! the cliff jumps are 4 or maybe 5 meters high, there is abseiling down a waterfall and zip lining into a rock pool.
 The whole family can enjoy this day and children as young as 8 can go if river conditions allow, for children younger than 12 notify Africanyon when you make your booking.

 Details